elvingeorgee/JavaLearning/README.md

-# JavaLearning
+# ArrayList
-learning how to write Java
+learning how to use ArrayLists